Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 The information should be collected and filled in by the main applicant.
 The coordinating party must be the same as the administrating organisation.
 This is mandatory information and must be completed for each party in the project.

 - Annual turnover (the total sales or turnover of the higher education institution, research institute, company or organisation during the previous fiscal year), stated using digits.
 Example: 3 500 000.

 - Balance sheet total (the sum of either the assets page or liabilities and equity from the company’s or organisation’s balance sheet), stated using digits.
 Example: 5 500 000.

 - Name of the workplace, address, postal code, city and country where most of the work will be carried out.

-- Personnel costs: Eligible staff expenses for companies and other organisations conducting economic activity may be estimated at a maximum of 800 kronor per hour.
+- Staff expenses: Eligible staff expenses for companies and other organisations conducting economic activity may be estimated at a maximum of 800 kronor per hour.
 Higher education institutions or research institutes are not subject to this limitation.
 The amount that employees of higher education institutions or research institutes may be awarded must not exceed 100% of full-time employment.
 So, someone who already has full salary funding from any funding source cannot receive additional salary funding.
 Researchers who are full-time pensioners cannot receive funding for their own salary.

 - Equipment, buildings and land: The maximum amount you can be granted for equipment and equipment depreciation costs is SEK 500,000.